-“Fences” is a film that stays with you because of its powerful message, but it also eats at you because of the heavy subject matter.
-After the long lapses of drawn out monologues by Denzel’s character Troy, we start to unveil and receive the hearts of the other central characters; such as Troy’s humble and assertive wife, Rose (portrayed flawlessly and poignantly by actress Viola Davis), their brave, bold, and endearing teenage son (portrayed by talented Jovan Adepo), Corey; Troy’s mysterious and distant son Lyons (portrayed by Russell Hornsby), and the stellar performance of mentally challenged Gabriel (portrayed by Mykelti Williamson).
+“Fences” is a film with a powerful message, but it also eats at you because of the heavy subject matter.
+After the long lapses of drawn out monologues by Denzel’s character Troy, we start to unveil the hearts of the other central characters, such as Troy’s humble and assertive wife, Rose (portrayed flawlessly and poignantly by actress Viola Davis), their brave, bold, and endearing teenage son (portrayed by talented Jovan Adepo), Corey; Troy’s mysterious and distant son Lyons (portrayed by Russell Hornsby), and the stellar performance of mentally challenged Gabriel (portrayed by Mykelti Williamson).

 Viola Davis’s talents are golden and brilliant in her portrayal of Rose, whose heart is emboldened with loyalty, promise, and the subtlety of hope.
 Undoubtedly, her scenes with Denzel are worth the price admission by themselves, truly revealing the broad scope of her daring ability to be vulnerable and emotionally resilient, and held strong by a heart left to fend for itself by the convolutions of this world.

 I was amazed and impressed with Mykelti’s touching portrayal of Gabriel, the mentally challenged brother of Troy.
-With a heart of gold defined by faith, his character is the most refreshing yet causes the most ruefulness due to his condition.
-His dialogue and inflection imitate the reality of his experiences, as he causes us to genuinely smile and yet sigh out of sympathy.
+With a heart of gold defined by faith, his character is the most refreshing, yet causes the most pity due to his condition.
+His dialogue and inflection imitate his reality, as he causes a genuine smile and a sigh of sympathy.

 Truly, this isn’t even a film only about family; this is a film about faith—where the image of God is clearly distorted, misunderstood, and dramatically misinterpreted by the lies of the world and the deviations of equality.
-Though this is not a film about racism or prejudice, these themes are implied throughout and utilized to as a means of allowing the audience to understand the context of the world these characters live in.
-The real message sneaks behind every argument shared between Troy and his various family members throughout the movie.
-The heart of “Fences” lies in these dialogues, the message carrying itself even into the instrumental score of the credits.
+Though this is not a film about racism or prejudice, these themes are implied throughout and utilized as a means of allowing the audience to understand the context of the world these characters live in.
+The real message sneaks behind every argument between Troy and his various family members throughout.
+The heart of “Fences” lies in these dialogues, the message carrying itself into the instrumental score of the credits.

-I highly recommend seeing this on Redbox if you missed it in theaters.
-Though the introduction can feel tedious for a good half an hour (unless you enjoy hearing dialogue about baseball and alcohol), the central story does eventually pick up and become the central focus of every conversation.
+Though the introduction can feel tedious for a good half hour (unless you enjoy hearing dialogue about baseball and alcohol), the central story does eventually pick up and become the central focus of every conversation.
 This is where the movie’s ingenuity is ignited.

 This film is rated PG-13 for thematic elements, language and some suggestive references.
 There are about three references to sexual conduct dispersed sporadically this film; quick and brief, yet still adult-only when understood in context.
 Most of the purpose of the rating is due to the drama of the altercations throughout the movie.
-This film centers on the strained relationship relationship between a husband and wife, and a father and son.
-These themes are emotionally heavy and can be taxing for the viewer.
-Children under 13 will likely misunderstand what is happening, and therefore would not take anything useful away from a film such as this.
-Adults will appreciate the honesty and rawness of the actors’ performances, but children will likely get confused and bored from a film made with 98% dialogue.
-The 2% I will not reveal here, but I will say it is quite impactful with what happens.
-I would highly recommend this film for its vulnerable performances alone, and for its strong message about family.
+This film centers on the strained relationship between a husband and wife, and a father and son.
+These themes are emotionally heavy and can be taxing.
+Children under 13 will likely misunderstand what is happening, and therefore would not take anything useful away from this.
+Adults will appreciate the honesty and rawness of the actors’ performances, but children will likely get confused and distraught.
+I would highly recommend this film for its vulnerable performances alone, and its strong message about family.

-If anything is to be taken from “Fences,” I would say it’s a lesson in familial love, making sure every moment counts; living in the present, showing you care, allowing others to be free and creative, and choosing selflessness for the sake of familial unification.
-This film reminds me what it means to love; to truly love, and not because of what the film shows, but because of what it intends to teach.
+If anything is to be taken from “Fences,” I would say it’s a lesson in familial love.
+This film reminds me of what it means to love; to truly love, and not because of what the film shows, but because of what it intends to teach.